 “I’m retired now,” Duda, a former correctional officer, says.
 “And this is what I do, but I’ve never taken a cent for it.”
 Neither he nor his husband, whom he works with on investigations, believe it’s appropriate to charge a fee for their services, because the focus is on helping people.
 MacNeil and her team—which includes six investigators total—don’t get paid, either, and they all have full-time jobs to supplement their investigative work.

-3. Paranormal investigators know your supposedly haunted house is probably just old and full of squirrels (or raccoons).
+3. Your “haunted house” is probably just old and full of squirrels (or raccoons).

-From strange noises to bizarre electrical occurrences, mysterious things happening inside a home can turn even the biggest skeptics into believers over time.
+From strange noises to bizarre electrical occurrences, mysterious things happening inside a home can turn even the biggest skeptic into a believer over time.
 But before you freak out about the ghost that might be lurking in your cellar, you may want to think about the last time you had your pipes checked and start planning for repairs—not exorcisms.

 As part of their investigations, MacNeil and her team take time to inspect each home, looking at everything from vents to fuse boxes to determine if the supposed supernatural activity is more mundane in origin.
 On the SPIRITS of New England website, they further clarify that a lot of activity can be caused by plumbing and heating issues in older homes.